davidabek1/adanet/‫MD template.md

 ### Installing

-A step by step series of examples that tell you how to get a development env running
+A step by step series of examples that tell you have to get a development env running

 Say what the step will be